Ceterai/Ceterai.github.io/MyEnternia/Wiki/OmniNarfinPlushie/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/objects/alta/special/plushies/ct_omni_narfin_plush.png" alt="Omni Narfin Plushie icon" loading="lazy" width="auto" height="16px"/> **Omni Narfin Plushie** is a legendary toy.

 A hand-made plushie of a very rare narfin species.
 Made specificaly to make your day.
+Omni narfins are a rare subspecies of narfin known for their unique coloration and friendly nature.
+This plushie is a delightful representation of these gentle creatures.

 ## Ingame